-- Be licensed at the doctoral level for the independent practice of health service psychology by the jurisdictional regulatory body that is a member of ASPPB and is responsible for the licensing of psychologist regardless of setting; - 2.
+- Be licensed at the doctoral level for the independent practice of psychology by the regulatory authority that is a member of ASPPB and is responsible for the licensing of psychologist regardless of setting; or be another qualified supervisor deemed appropriate by the regulatory authority when there is compelling evidence of a lack of licensed psychologists based on data presented to the regulatory authority; - 2.
 Abide by the ethical principles, codes of conduct, and jurisdictional statutes and regulations pertaining to the practice of psychology; - 3.
 Have knowledge of relevant theory and scientific literature related to supervision, - 4.
 Have training, knowledge, skill, and experience to render competently any psychological service undertaken by their supervisees; - 5.
-Have current training, knowledge, and skill in providing competent supervision; This is typically met by a graduate level academic course (at least 1 (one) credit hour) from a regionally accredited institution of higher learning of at least one quarter/semester, or supervised experience in providing supervision of at least 2 hours a month of supervision over at least a six month period of time; or at least 9 hours of sponsor approved (e.g., APA) continuing education; - 6.
+Have current training, knowledge, and skill in providing competent supervision completed within the last ten (10) years of becoming a supervisor, as acceptable to the regulatory authority, prior to serving as a supervisor.
+This is typically met by: - a. a graduate level academic course (at least 1 (one) credit hour) from a regionally accredited institution of higher learning of at least one quarter/semester, or b. supervised experience in providing supervision of at least 2 hours a month over at least a six-month period; or

+- c. at least 9 hours of sponsor approved (e.g., APA) continuing education; - 6.
 Abide by specific setting requirements needed for each level of training; - 7.
-Depending on level of training, own, be an employee of, or be in contract status with the entity employing the supervisee; and - 8.
+Own, be an employee of, or be in contract status for at least the first 1,500 hours with the entity employing the supervisee.
+For the second 1500 hours, there must be a relationship established capable of carrying out the responsibilities listed below in B; and - 8.
 Not currently be under board discipline.
 In the event that disciplinary action is taken against the supervisor during the supervisory period, the supervisor shall immediately notify the supervisee and assist the supervisee in immediately obtaining a new supervisor.